Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Spatial-temporal saliency detection model

 \subsection{Uniform-Random Sampling}

-Reducing the number of points in a point cloud video through sampling can yield numerous benefits, including decreased computation and communication consumption.
-However, the sampling technique employed must be carefully chosen to preserve important details inherent in the original point cloud, particularly in terms of spatial and temporal information.

-Using the proposed URS method, we select in an effective manner uniformly spaced sampling points to preserve temporal information.
-Additionally, we employ KNN to aggregate spatial information from neighboring points.
+Sampling to reduce the number of points in a point cloud video provides several benefits, including lower computational and communication costs.
+The URS method is proposed for effective, uniformly spaced sampling that preservs temporal information, while KNN is used to aggregate spatial information from neighboring points.